1Kosmos/lambda_oidc_helper/README.md

 # OIDC lambda helper for Amazon Cognito

-This project is a demonestration of how to integrate OIDC Authentication floe with Amazon Cognito.

 The goal of this lambda is exchange a provided authorization code for the applation Id Token.